flux-framework/flux-core/doc/man1/flux-restore.rst

 .. program:: flux restore

-The ``flux-restore`` command reads a KVS snapshot from a portable archive format, usually written by :man1:`flux-dump`.
+The :program:`flux restore` command reads a KVS snapshot from a portable archive format, usually written by :man1:`flux-dump`.

 The archive source may be specified as a file path or *-* for standard input.
 The format of the archive may be any of the formats supported by